muhmmedAbdelkhalik/flutter-checker/README.md

 - 🎛️ **Highly Configurable**: Customize colors for each update type, theme-aware color schemes, and more
 - 📈 **Progress Indicators**: Visual progress feedback during package checking
 - 🎯 **Precise Highlighting**: Highlights only the version specification, not the entire line
+- 👁️ **Update Preview**: See exactly what changes will be made before applying updates with an interactive preview
+- ✅ **Safe Updates**: Apply updates with confidence using the preview feature
 - 🛡️ **Production Ready**: Enterprise-grade error handling, network resilience, and memory management
 - 🔧 **Reliable**: 99% command registration reliability with automatic verification and user feedback